NOAA-OAR-WPO-SDII/Data-Forums/tutorials/forum2-overview.md

 ## Launch the Notebook

-Go ahead and launch the notebook by cliking on the Binder button below.
+Go ahead and launch the notebook by clicking on the Binder button below.
 Binder can some times take a while to load, so be patient.
 If after 10 minutes it has not loaded, try the alternate links below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jmote-noaa/Data-Forums/main?filepath=notebooks/Forum2.ipynb)